Drowned Love

 its silver threads upon the deep,

-By the sea, where echoes call,
+By the sea, where seagulls call,

 For love is trade, a harsh barter,

-some shine bright, while others falter.
+some grow bright, while others falter.

 The tide will turn, the winds will shift,